svn2github/ninjafirewall/trunk/readme.txt

 = 3.0 =

-* This is a major upgrade: NinjaFirewall has a brand new, powerful and awesome filtering engine.
+* This is a major update: NinjaFirewall has a brand new, powerful and awesome filtering engine.
 Please see our blog for a complete description: http://nin.link/sensei/
 * Added many new security rules.
 * Fixed a bug where NinjaFirewall was unable to retrieve the DB password from the wp-config.php file if it contained a double-quote character.
 * The Firewall Policies "Force SSL for admin", "Disable the plugin and theme editor" and "Disable plugin and theme update/installation" options will be disabled if their respective constants have been defined elsewhere (e.g., in wp-config.php).